 You’ll know the spring on your garage door has broken because it is typically marked by a loud bang, similar to the sound of an exploding firework.
-If the tension spring above your door appears separated, that’s a definite sign the spring has broken.
+If the tension spring above your door appears separated, that’s a definite sign the spring above the garage door has broken.
 These springs are primarily responsible for lifting your garage door.
 If the torsion spring is broken, the door will not go up.
 Attempting to lift your garage door at this point is extremely dangerous and doing so can cause your garage door opener to break.
 Also, do not attempt to lift the door by hand — garage doors can typically weigh 150 to 250 pounds or more and without the spring you can have an increased risk for injury.

 In the event that your garage door spring has broken, do not attempt to fix these springs yourself — call the experts at Jarusewski’s Garage Door Service instead.
 The garage door is under a constant amount of tension and weight, and attempting to replace the springs is extremely dangerous for a homeowner.
 A professional will also understand the right type of new spring to install on your garage door.